maniple/old-browser-alert/README.md

 	{% do oldBrowserAlert().appendStyle() %}

+Make sure headStyle() helper is rendered in the layout's HEAD tag.
-and at the beginning of the BODY tag insert:
+At the beginning of the BODY tag insert:

-	{% oldBrowserAlert() %}
+	{{ oldBrowserAlert() }}

-Whenever an old browser is detected alert is rendered in the view script, otherwise nothing happens.
+Whenever an old browser is detected the alert is rendered in the view script, otherwise nothing happens.